Administrative Policies and Procedures Manual - Policy 2300: Inspection of Public Records

 5. Procedure for Requesting Public Records

-Individuals who want to inspect public records of the University other than medical or student records, or documents that are available in the Zimmerman Library must submit a request to the Custodian, identifying the records sought with reasonable particularity.
-Oral requests are generally permissible, but the Custodian may, for good cause, ask the requester to make a formal request in writing.
+Individuals who want to inspect public records of the University must submit a request to the Custodian, identifying the records sought with reasonable particularity.
+Requests for public records must be made in writing.
 A written request must include the requester's name, address and telephone number.
 No person requesting records shall be required to state the reason for inspecting the records.
 Any University employee who receives a request for inspection of public records shall promptly forward the request to the Custodian and notify the requester that the request has been forwarded.

-If an IPRA request seeks information relating specifically to a particular individual or to a small number of individuals, such as a current or former employee or student or an applicant for employment, the Custodian will promptly give notice to each such individual of the request and the name of the requester.
-Such notice may be given by any means (including, for example, by telephone, e-mail or postal mail) that appears under the circumstances to be reasonably calculated to impart prompt actual notice to each individual who is the subject of the request.
-Within five (5) days after the Custodian has given such notice, any individual so notified may provide comments to the Custodian regarding the request or the requester.
+If an IPRA request seeks information relating specifically to a particular individual or to a small number of individuals, such as a current or former employee or student or an applicant for employment, the Custodian will make a best effort to promptly give notice to each such individual of the request and the name of the requester.
+Such notice may be given by any means (including, for example, by telephone, e-mail, or postal mail) that appears under the circumstances to be reasonably calculated to impart prompt actual notice to each individual who is the subject of the request.
 No individual who has been so notified may prevent the Custodian from releasing the requested information if that information is subject to public inspection under IPRA.

 5.2.
 Time Required for Compliance

 The time requirements in this section reflect the requirements of IPRA, and are based on the date when the written request is delivered to the office of the Custodian.
 If the records sought are subject to public inspection under IPRA, the Custodian shall permit inspection sought by a written request immediately or as soon as is practicable under the circumstances, but not later than fifteen (15) days after receiving such written request.
-The custodian will strive to provide an opportunity to inspect the requested records within three (3) business days.
-In determining whether permitting the inspection within three (3) business days is reasonably practicable under the circumstances, the Custodian may consider whether notice of the request has been given to any individual as provided in Section 4.1., above, and if so, any comments that any such individual has provided to the Custodian.
-If the inspection is not permitted within three (3) business days, the Custodian shall explain to the requester in writing when the records will be available for inspection or when the University will respond to the request.
 Excessively burdensome or broad requests where compiling or copying documents may be unduly time consuming or difficult may require more than fifteen (15) calendar days.
 In such cases, the Custodian shall notify the requester within fifteen (15) calendar days of the need for additional time, the reason for the delay, and the date the records will be available for inspection.
 If the University does not respond to the requester within fifteen (15) calendar days, the request will be deemed to have been denied and the requester may seek judicial remedies under IPRA.
 For this reason, it is critical that written requests for public records be forwarded to the Custodian immediately as specified in Section 4. above.

 5.3.
 Cost of Providing Records